google/model-viewer/packages/render-fidelity-tools/README.md

 Command            | Default             | Description
 --------------------|----------- | -----------
   -c, --config      |  | Path to configuration json.
-  -r, --renderer    |  | Limit to specific renderers.
-This now allows you to specify multiple renderers in the whitelist, rather than only one.
   -s, --scenario    |  | Limit to specific scenarios.
 This now also allows you to specify multiple scenarios in the whitelist.
 You can use a full name or a partial name of scenarios and it will match against all that contain that scenario substring.
   -p, --port        | 9040  | Port for web server.
   -m, --missing-only | false | Only render if an output image is missing.
 Very useful when adding new tests.